The Wisconsin Method Review

 Another advantage to this is that if you have time, working up to these will take significantly less time than a barbell, so you have more time for cardio, conditioning or accessory work.
 Or, you could just do a pump workout.
 If you take a day or two over the course of a couple weeks to not train traditional Wisco but you are still training, I don't think the world is going to spite you.
 Again, it’s a made up training style, make up what you want.

-# :round_pushpin: Update: February 2023 So I'm returning to this post a couple of months after I started this routine.
+# Update: February 2023 So I'm returning to this post a couple of months after I started this routine.
 I decided after two months after trying out this method, although it was a lot of fun, I wasn't in the right situation for it.
 At school, the school gym I train in

-# :checkered_flag: Conclusion The Wiso method is a training style where you choose a movement and max out everyday until you get bored.
+# Conclusion The Wiso method is a training style where you choose a movement and max out everyday until you get bored.
 I've tried it myself and made some adaptions to my life style and training method.
 After being a fan of Eric's for years, I finally tried his style and I've been absolutely loving it.
 If you want to hit some crazy PRs, have a blast in the gym, try new lifts and eat a ton of carbs and get swole, try this method.